- What degree programs does the department offer?

 Guitar Ensemble, and the Symphony Orchestra is by competitive audition during the

 first week of classes.
-Admission to the Golden Eagles Marching Band and the Choral
+Admission to the Southeast Missouri State Marching Band and

-Union is open to all students regardless of major with no audition required.
-There
+the Choral Union is open to all students regardless of major with no audition required.

 information about these groups from our studio instructors.